 Laurie Amat, improvisational vocalist, explores the vast possibilities of human sound, focusing on the power of pure voice, breath and body to convey a direct expression of human emotion, with sounds ranging from angel voices to skin peeling multiphonic cacophony, and occasionally, the glorious Theremin.
 She has performed and recorded site-specific architectural and electronic works in settings such as cisterns and overpasses, and formal venues such as Museo di Santa Giulia (Brescia, IT); Silos at Bergen Arkitekthøgskulen (Bergen, NO); DeYoung Museum (SF, CA); and the Rockefeller Chapel (Chicago, IL).
 She most recently performed in the DotAir Festival in the 1 Park Place Garage, Pawtucket.
 Her collaborators include the late computer music pioneer Max Mathews at CCRMA Stanford; Avant-Garde legends The Residents (SF, CA); Sonisk Blodbad (NO); Flos (IT); Deutsche Nepal (SE) and Timeghost Adam Morosky (Providence, RI).
 Laurie works with multi-instrumentalist Emmanuel Reveneau (FR) in the duo Shores of Latency, including their multi-country European Loop Festival Tour and most recently their “No Scandals” Tour at Loop festivals in California, a residency at Providence’s AS220 and performances in Providence and Massachusetts.
 Ms. Amat is a resident artist curator at AS220, a core member of the Tenderloin Opera Company and is a recurring performer in Shey Rivera’s Luna Loba/Wolf Moon series.
 Her solo projects include "Urban Cathedrals”, live resonant performance and recording, and her multimedia piece, “Ballast-A Study in the Stress of Memory and Survival”

-PVDLoop is a three day music & sound festival, October 13th, 14th and 15th at AS220 in Downtown Providence.
-The festival presents local, national, and international live looping musicians in multiple genres including pop, jazz, experimental improvisation, ambient and beat box.
-This is the second year of the festival, the only satellite festival on the East Coast of the Y2K International Live Looping Festivals.
+The Second Annual Providence Y2K16 International Live Looping Festival (PVDLoop) comes back to AS220 October 13th, 14th and 15th.
+The festival presents national and international live looping artists along with a large local presence - music in multiple genres including pop, jazz, folk experimental improvisation, ambient and beatbox.
+This is the second year of the festival and continues to be the only East Coast satellite festival of the Y2K International Live Looping Festival.

 Artistic Director Laurie Amat | Participating Artists + Volunteers